masterqwerty/mendix-box-docs/api-examples/authentication/GetTokenServiceAccount.md

 ![](../../res/authentication/get-token-service-account/05-create-object.png)

 6) Call the `ConvertPEMtoDER` java action.
 Then set the following values:
   * Pem key - The unencrypted private key from the `BoxApplication` object.
 Note this may be stored in the `PublicKey` attribute.
-Also, I'm working on a way to decrypt an encrypted private key in Mendix.
+Also, I'm working on a way to decrypt an encrypted private key in Mendix, **since storing unencrypted private keys in your site is not secure.**
   * Key type - `_Private`
   * Output file name - `empty`